bicabone/election/README.md

 # election
-Simulations of the 2020 electin
+Simulations of the 2020 election using data from fivethirtyeight